CloudCannon/hugo-bookshop-starter/README.md

 If building on CloudCannon, this page will also show a hosted version of the component library.

 ## Structure
-The bookshop components live in `component-library`, which is loaded as a Hugo module in `site/config.toml`.
+The bookshop components live in `component-library`, which is loaded as a Hugo module in `config.toml`.

 The site also pulls in the main dependency of `github.com/cloudcannon/bookshop/hugo/v2`.